Horton Hears a Who!: Plot

-The book tells the story of Horton the Elephant, who, while splashing in a pool, hears a speck of dust talking to him.
-Horton surmises that a small person lives on the speck and places it on a clover, vowing to protect it.
+The book tells the story of Horton the Elephant, who, "On the 15th of May, in The Jungle of Nool", while splashing in a pool, hears a speck of dust talking to him.
+Horton surmises that a small person-like creature lives on the speck and places it on the top of a red clover, vowing to protect it.
 He later discovers that the speck is actually a tiny planet, home to a community called Whoville, where microscopic creatures called Whos live.
-The Mayor of Whoville asks Horton to protect them from harm, which Horton happily agrees to, proclaiming throughout the book that "a person's a person, no matter how small".
+The Mayor of Whoville asks Horton to protect them from harm, which Horton happily agrees to, proclaiming throughout the book, "A person's a person, and no matter how small".

-Throughout the book, Horton is trying to convince the Jungle of Nool that "A person is a person no matter how small" and that everyone should be treated equally.
-In his mission to protect the speck, Horton is ridiculed and harassed by the other animals in the jungle for it, as they believe that anything which can't be seen or heard is nonexistent.
-He is first criticized by the sour kangaroo and her joey.
+Throughout the book, Horton is trying to convince the Jungle of Nool that "a person is a person, and no matter how small", and that everyone should be treated equally.
+In his mission to protect the speck, Horton is ridiculed and harassed by the other animals in the jungle for they don't believe that there can be persons on something that looks like a speck of dust.
+He is first criticized by the female kangaroo "Sour Kangaroo" and her joey "Young Kangaroo".
 The splash they make as they jump into the pool almost reaches the speck, so Horton decides to find somewhere safer for it.
-But the news of his odd new behavior spreads quickly, and he is soon harassed by the Wickersham Brothers, a group of monkeys.
-They steal the clover from him and give it to Vlad Vladikoff, a black-bottomed eagle.
+But the news of his odd new behavior spreads quickly, and he is soon harassed by the "Wickersham Brothers", a group of monkeys (which are probably actually chimpanzees).
+They steal the clover from him and give it to Vlad Vladikoff, a "black-bottomed" eagle.
 Vlad flies the clover a long distance, with Horton in pursuit, until Vlad drops it into the middle of a field of clovers that stretches for hundreds of miles.

-After an extremely long search, Horton finally finds the clover with the speck on it.
-However, the Mayor informs him that Whoville, the town on the speck, is in bad shape from the fall, and Horton discovers that the sour kangaroo and the Wickersham Brothers (along with their extended family) have caught up to him.
-They tie Horton up and threaten to incinerate the speck in a pot of "Beezle-Nut" oil.
+After an extremely long search, Horton finally finds the clover (the 3,000,000th flower) with the speck on it.
+However, the Mayor informs him that Whoville, the town on the speck, is in bad shape from the fall, and Horton discovers that the "Sour Kangaroo" and the Wickersham Brothers (along with their extended family) have caught up to him.
+They tie Horton up and threaten to boil the speck in a hot steaming kettle of "Beezle-Nut" oil.
 To save Whoville, Horton implores the little people to make as much noise as they can, to prove their existence.
-So almost everyone in Whoville shouts, sings, and plays instruments, but still no one but Horton can hear them.
-So the Mayor searches Whoville until he finds a very small shirker named JoJo, who is playing with a yo-yo instead of making noise.
-The Mayor carries him to the top of Eiffelberg Tower, where JoJo shouts out a loud "Yopp!", which finally makes the kangaroo and the monkeys hear the Whos.
+So almost everyone in Whoville shouts, sings songs, and plays instruments, but still no one but Horton can hear them.
+So the Mayor searches Whoville until he finds a very small shirker named Jo-Jo, who is playing with a yo-yo instead of making funny noises.
+The Mayor carries him to the top of Eiffelberg Tower, where Jo-Jo shouts out a loud "Yopp!", which finally makes the kangaroo and the monkeys hear the Whos.
 Now convinced of the Whos' existence, the other jungle animals vow to help Horton protect the tiny community.